calebmsword/cpp-notes/value category.md

     - can be used to initialize const lvalue reference (`const MyClass& myRef = <rvalue>;`)
     - can be used to initialize rvalue reference (`MyClass&& myRef = <rvalue>;`)
     - function overload defined for rvalue reference parameter is used, if defined, if passed as argument to that function

-The definition of lvalues as locatables has one unfortunate edge case.
-Names of functions are considered lvalues, yet if you overload a function, passing that function to `&` results in a compilation failure since it is ambiguous which function you should receive the address of.
-Also note that static member functions of objects are are also treated as lvalues in C++ since a static function is functionally equivalent to a regular function defined in a namespace.

-Evidently, the definition of lvalues provided earlier is incomplete.
-A more complete definition is that lvalues are 1) locatables or 2) names of functions or static method member access.

 <details>
 <summary>Note</summary>